ACSchil/myRetail/README.md

 - Create a new table for price data:
 `CREATE TABLE IF NOT EXISTS myRetail.productPrice (
     productId bigint,
-    price decimal,
+    value decimal,
     PRIMARY KEY (productId)
 );`
 - Insert a product, e.g.:
-`INSERT INTO productPrice( productId, price ) values( 13860428, 14.99 );`
+`INSERT INTO productPrice( productId, value ) values( 13860428, 14.99 );`

 ## Interacting

 The service runs on port `8080`.

-To determine the application has come up, hit: `localhost:8080/probe/liveness` - it should respond with an http status code of `200` and a body of `Alive`
+To determine if the application has come up, hit `localhost:8080/probe/liveness` - it should respond with an HTTP status code of `200` and a body of `Alive`

 To update a product's price, `PUT` the new price to `/products/{id}`, e.g.

-`curl -XPUT -H "Content-Type: application/json" -d '{"price":13.49}' http://localhost:8080/products/13860428`
+`curl -XPUT -H "Content-Type: application/json" -d '{"value":13.49}' http://localhost:8080/products/13860428`

 To fetch an aggregation of the product details and price, perform a `GET` against `/products/{id}`, e.g.